 Clams didn’t come unfortunately but I didn’t push either.

-We started by watching a short video, about 8 minutes long, giving an overview of Thailand’s place in the world of gem stone.
-Neat, clean display, and staff is helpful, not pushy, at least the lady who follows me around and only steps forward when I have a question, thank you.
+The store is neat with clean display, and staff is helpful, not pushy, at least the lady who follows me around and only steps forward when I have a question, thank you.

 Roof top hot pot, on top of Pannarai Hotel, entrance is in the garage.